 NEW Oyster Perpetual Models

 In 1992, Rolex brought the Oyster Perpetual into the modern era with the release of two new collections - the Yacht-Master and the bejewelled Pearlmaster.
 The Yacht-Master II followed in 2007, while additional Oyster Perpetual models from the modern era include the 2008 Deepsea and the 2012 Sky-Dweller.

 Since 2000, many of the Oyster Perpetual models have included the patented Parachrom hairspring, which offers significant improvements to the levels of shock resistance achieved in earlier models.

-Today, the Oyster Perpetual base models include the Oyster Perpetual 26, 31, 34, 36 and 39, all of which include no date or day display, have fixed bezels and offer water resistance for up to 100 metres.
+The Oyster Perpetual base models include the Oyster Perpetual 26, 31, 34, 36 and 39, all of which include no date or day display, have fixed bezels and offer water resistance for up to 100 meters.
 Moreover, the 34mm Oyster Perpetual Date is often included alongside these, despite its similarities to the Datejust collection.